llpeterson/internetworking/routing.md

 > [!Note|style:flat|label:Key Takeaway|iconVisibility:hidden]
 > Why do we still tell the story about a decades old algorithm that's
-> no longer is use?
+> no longer in use?
 Because it perfectly illustrates two valuable lessons.
 > The first is that computer systems are often *designed iteratively,
 > based on experience.*  We seldom get it right the first time, so it's
 > important to deploy a simple solution sooner rather than later, and